 Property taxes become delinquent in the year following the payable year.
 Interest and penalty accrue on a monthly basis.
 The property is put into judgment and the forfeiture process begins.

-Residential homestead property will forfeit into the name of the State of Minnesota if it remains delinquent for five years.
-All other property types go into forfeiture after three years of delinquency.
+Residential homestead property will forfeit into the name of the State of Minnesota if it remains delinquent for three years.

 What if I overpay my taxes?

 If there is an overpayment of your current year taxes, you must send a written request for a refund to the Revenue and Records Department.

 Overpayments do not always belong to the owner of the property.
 Incorrect payments can be made by mortgage companies and other lending institutions.
 Also, payment made at the time of a closing may cause an over payment which belongs to the previous owner.
 For these reasons, refunds will be sent to the party making the payment.